edgio-docs/edgio-docs/src/guides/v7/performance/caching.md

 title: Caching
 ---

-Caching creates a copy of the requested content on our edge servers.
-This dramatically reduces the distance that the data has to travel to fulfill all future requests.
+Caching creates a copy of the requested content within our edge and Origin Shield POPs.
+This improves your site's performance by allowing clients to retrieve your content from the POP closest to them.

 ## Environments and Caching {/* environments-and-caching */}